 Dressing for Interview Success

-While the college campus may be the perfect forum in which to exhibit your flair for the latest in fashion style, the interview is not the place to do so.
-With very few unusual exceptions (my apologies to Apple Computer and several creative agencies in NYC), sandals and sweatshirts are out.
-Oxfords and business suits are still in.
-I dont like a necktie (noose?) any better than the next person, but it is still a fact of life in interviewing.
+While the college campus may be an open forum in which to exhibit your flair for the latest in fashion style, the interview is not the place to do so.
+With very few unusual exceptions (such as some tech companies or creative ad agencies), sandals and sweatshirts are out.
+Business suits are still the default standard when it comes to interviewing.
 Even though many companies have relaxed the internal company dress code, interviews still tend to follow a more conservative standard.
 This is not a time to set out on your own to start a new trend.

-Unfortunately, most college grads are woefully underprepared with proper interview dress.
-They feel they can get by with what is already in their wardrobe.
+Most college grads are woefully underprepared with proper interview outfits.
+Many feel they can simply get by with what is already in their wardrobe.
 Usually not.
 Dress for the world outside college is quite different from the campus scene.
 Remember that stylish is typically not conservative.
-Conservative is in for interviewing.
+Conservative dress is always "in" for interviewing.
 Why?
 Because you should be doing the talking, not your clothes.
 If your clothes are a distraction, they are distracting from who you are in the interview.

 This is not to say that you need to go out and buy a whole new wardrobe.
 Go for quality over quantity.
-One or two well-chosen business suits will serve you all the way to the first day on the job and beyond.
-Then, when you are making some money (and have a chance to see what the standard uniform is for the company), you can begin to round out your wardrobe.
+One or two well-chosen business suits will serve you well all the way to the first day on the job and beyond.
+Then, when you are making some money (and have a chance to see what the standard "uniform" is for the company from an inside perspective), you can begin to round out your wardrobe.
 For now, no one will fault you for wearing the same sharp outfit each time you interview.
 If you desire some variety within a limited budget, you might consider varying your shirt/blouse/tie/accessories as a simple way to change your look without breaking your wallet.